LambdaSchool/Sprint-Challenge--Security-CA/security/ThreatModel.md

 - Install a secure firewall if there isn't one
 - Update the encrpytion scheme and / or the firmware

-Doing these things will make sure we as a team can move forward in a more **secure** developer invironment.
+Doing these things will make sure we as a team can move forward in a more **secure** developer environment.

 A concerned developer on the team,